Contributed by – Preksha Buttan

 Continue to work out

 We understand that it’s a pain to work out in the freezing weather and it doesn’t help that your blanket is so cozy and warm.
-However, to keep the heart healthy, it is important to exercise.
-It is not necessary for you to engage in exercises that demand a lot of efforts.
-Simple morning walk or light cardiovascular exercises will also do the job.
+However, to keep the heart-healthy, it is important to exercise.
+It is not necessary for you to engage in exercises that demand a lot of effort.
+A simple morning walk or light cardiovascular exercises will also do the job.
 If you have the luxury of time, you can avoid the cold and work out a little late when it is a bit warmer.
 This will also help in preventing extra stress on the heart.

 Avoid breathing in cold air